 I think we can agree that keeping youngsters entertained can be a big task at the best of times, let alone whilst at the airport!
-If you’ll be travelling with children through Stansted Airport, hopefully the below information can help ease the experience.
-From location of toilets and baby changing facilities, to articles on how to keep the youngsters occupied, we should hopefully have you covered.
+If you'll be travelling with children through Stansted Airport, hopefully, the below information can help ease the experience.
+From the location of toilets and baby changing facilities to articles on how to keep the youngsters occupied, we should hopefully have you covered.

 There are unisex toilets on the main concourse and in the departure lounge.
 These toilets are suitable for parents travelling with children.